Oliver-Slape/ZSL/README.md

 ### Facts will appear on the timeline
 ### Each new fact appears when points are awarded

-### As a game player, I want to play mini games, collect points and see my position on a leaderboard against other users so I can try and reach first place.
+### As a game player, I want to play mini games, collect points and see my position on a leader board against other users so I can try and reach first place.

 ### As a teacher, I want to see all the pledges made in a ranked order so that I can discuss these with my class, and gain a commitment from each student.
 ### Database will be used to collect all the pledges